openshift-metal3/dev-scripts-ansible/README.md

 ===============================

 This set of playbooks provides an unattended installation of [dev-scripts](https://github.com/openshift-metal3/dev-scripts/) on a local or remote system.
-THis is useful for automatic deployments, setting up a development environment, or demonstrating Metal³ complete with the [kubevirt/web-ui](https://github.com/kubevirt/web-ui).
+This is useful for automatic deployments, setting up a development environment, or demonstrating Metal³ complete with the [kubevirt/web-ui](https://github.com/kubevirt/web-ui).

 This is very similar to how we do TripleO testing so we reuse some roles